PraxTube/work-hours-generator/README.md

 round_hours_by = 6
 ```

-note that `hours_threshold` should be in between `[0, 1]` (it can in theory be bigger).
+note that `hours_threshold` should be in between `[0, 1]`.
 If the value is `>1` it can cause issues with the generation process.
 The rounding makes sure that all hours displayed in the xlsx file have a minute count of `n * 60 / round_hours_by`.
 Note that this can cause a deviation on your
-total hours, so always make sure to check the print output and the xlsx file.
+total hours, so always make sure to check the print output and the xlsx file to check the amount of hours generated.
 Also note, because of float inprecision, the rounding can be off by a minute.

 Generating hours from a certain date to another certain date (as opposed to generting hours for the whole year), can be achieved by setting